 When we speak of the function for steps, it’s important to realize if these steps are the only option to get from one level to another.
 Or, are there alternative ways in the design.

-And if there are alternative ways, what role of importance will these particular steps provide?
+And if there are alternative ways, what role of importance will each provide?

 If the area to access is important and only one set of steps is used, then they have to conform to the features of any safe and frequently used stairway.
-In fact, depending on the situation, you may be subject to building code parameters.
-As always, it’s smart to be up to speed on these regulations.
+In fact, depending on the situation, you may be subject to building code requirements.

 These masonry steps meet every requirement for safety including a handrail.
 They did require a construction permit and were inspected.